 An RESP is a special account to help save for your child’s post-secondary education.
 Once the beneficiary is enrolled in a qualifying educational program, they can start receiving payments from the plan.
 To receive payments from the plan, students must show proof of enrolment usually by a certain deadline.

-How do I obtain a verification of enrolment?
+How do I get proof of my enrolment?

-If you need to request a Verification of Enrolment for things like insurance discounts, banking, or RESPs, etc., simply complete the online request form in your Online Services.
+If you need proof of your enrolment (Verification of Enrolment) for things like RESP’s, insurance discounts, banking, etc., simply complete a request for a Verification of Enrolment through your Online Services.
 You can also visit the Enrolment Services Office in HA120, complete your online request at one of the computer kiosks and pick up the document immediately.
 If you have a separate form that requires a signature, you will need to drop it off in person at Enrolment Services and complete an online request form.
 Please note that students who require a verification of enrolment for student loan purposes must use the appropriate forms required by their lenders.

-When and how do I apply for student loan funding?
+When and how do I apply for student loans and grants?

 What is a Student Line of Credit?